qwaneu/qwaneu.github.io/_drafts/under-pressure.md

 - Dave Snowden, [Freedom through Constraints](https://www.cognitive-edge.com/freedom-through-constraints/)
 - Chris Matts, [Constraints that Enable](https://theitriskmanager.com/2018/12/09/constraints-that-enable/)
 - Maciej Kaszubowski, [Enabling constraints in software development](https://mkaszubowski.com/2020/05/11/enabling-constraints-in-software-development.html)

+Diagrams of Effects is a powerful technique to make sense of what is going on in a team or an organization.
+We recommend Gerald M. Weinberg's Quality Software Management series if you'd like to learn more, or read our whitepaper [Promise is Debt](http://geraldmweinberg.com/Site/QSM_vol_1.html).

 _Maximizing the amount of work not done_ is one of the [twelve principles of the Agile Manifesto](https://agilemanifesto.org/principles.html).